Take Action

 Bill # Title Summary MOFGA Position MOFGA Testimony Status

 LD 220 An Act to Support Maine's Potato Farmers and Processors This bill would provide $3 million for Maine’s Potato Marketing Improvement Fund to be used for grants to potato farmers for the development of sustainable irrigation water sources.
 MOFGA advocated for an amended version of this bill that would appropriate $6 million for a non-sector-specific fund to be managed by the Department of Agriculture, Conservation and Forestry.
 MOFGA testimony.
 The House and Senate supported an amended version of this bill which provides one-time funding of $6,000,000 in fiscal year 2023-24 for drought relief for farmers, with $3,000,000 available to potato farmers through the Potato Marketing Improvement Fund (PMIF) for the development of sustainable irrigation water sources, and $3,000,000 going to the Department of Agriculture, Conservation and Forestry’s Farmers Drought Relief Grant Program Fund to be used exclusively for farmers who are not eligible for PMIF grants.
-The bill was placed on the Appropriations Table and was carried over to the 2024 session of the Legislature.
+The Appropriations and Financial Affairs Committee did not support this legislative funding request but, instead, voted to provide one-time funding of $1,000,000 for fiscal year 2024-2025 for Maine's Farmers Drought Relief Grant Program Fund.

 LD 1227 An Act to Balance Renewable Energy Development with Natural and Working Lands Conservation This bill would help protect natural and working lands from industrial energy projects by directing the Governor's Energy Office to create and maintain a publicly accessible database of fully permitted or constructed energy facilities using renewable resources that may be used to identify land use trends.
 It also would require the Department of Agriculture, Conservation and Forestry to work with other state offices and stakeholders to develop a plan to implement a dual-use energy pilot program.
 Support MOFGA testimony.
-The House and Senate voted in support of this bill.
-It was placed on the Appropriations Table and carried over to the 2024 session of the Legislature.
+The House and Senate voted in support of this bill but the Senate placed it on the special appropriations table for funding consideration.
+The bill remained on the special appropriations table when the Legislature adjourned on May 10, 2024.

 Farm Viability